pmualaba/react-bio/docs/code-guidelines.md

 Once a styled component has applied a Skin, the fourth and final theming layer can be applied.
 These styles are injected ad-hoc by applying a class or by directly injecting inline styles.

-use: genes.ui['theme.decorate.{class|style} to apply a class or inline styles to a styled component
+use: genes.ui['theme.style.{class|style} to apply a class or inline styles to a styled component

 ```
 genes.ui:

 {
-    'theme.decorate.class': 'is-custom-class',
+    'theme.style.class': 'is-custom-class',
-    'theme.decorate.style': {
+    'theme.style.css': {
        color: 'red'
     }
 }